 At December 31, 2020, there was an aggregate principal amount of \$30.1 million outstanding under the Closing Date Term B-1 Loans, \$178.8 million outstanding under the Closing Date Term B-2 Loans, \$10.8 million outstanding under the First Amendment Term B-1 Loans and \$64.2 million outstanding under the First Amendment Term B-2 Loans.
-From December 31, 2020 through March 31, 2021, the Borrower had drawn \$1.5 million and \$9.2 million, respectively, of additional First Amendment Term B-1 Loans and First Amendment Term B-2 Loans pursuant to the delayed draw commitments thereunder (and, as of March 31, 2021, there were \$5.7 million and \$33.6 million, respectively, of undrawn delayed draw commitments remaining under the First Amendment Term B-1 Loans and First Amendment Term B-2 Loans).
-At March 31, 2021, there were revolving loans outstanding of \$15.5 million under the Credit Facilities and no letters of credit issued under the Revolving Commitments.
-As a result, as of March 31, 2021, the Borrower had aggregate undrawn borrowing capacity under the Revolving Commitments of \$4.5 million.
+From December 31, 2020 through the date of this prospectus, the Borrower had drawn \$0.2 million and \$1.3 million, respectively, of additional First Amendment Term B-1 Loans and First Amendment Term B-2 Loans pursuant to the delayed draw commitments thereunder (and, as of the date of this prospectus, there are \$7.0 million and \$41.5 million, respectively, of undrawn delayed draw commitments remaining under the First Amendment Term B-1 Loans and First Amendment Term B-2 Loans).
+At December 31, 2020, there were no revolving loans outstanding under the Credit Facilities and no letters of credit issued under the Revolving Commitments.
+As a result, as of December 31, 2020, we had aggregate undrawn borrowing capacity under the Revolving Commitments of approximately \$20.0 million.